How to Make Centipede Grass Thicker and Fuller

 Your centipede lawn is thin due to compacted soils and thatch build-up.
 When the soil particles are too close, oxygen cannot penetrate to reach the root hairs.
 Oxygen is essential to keep the root hairs active to transport water and mineral salts to keep the grass thicker.

-Thatch blocks water from penetrating to reach the root hairs, hence, the grass gets insufficient water for use.
-Inadequate water causes the blades to remain thinner than before.
+Thatch blocks water from penetrating to reach the root hairs; hence, the grass gets insufficient water for use.
+Inadequate water causes the blades to remain thinner than before leading to centipede grass decline and other problems.

 How to make centipede grass thicker

-Here’s how to make centipede grass thicker and fuller:
+Here’s how to make centipede grass spread, thicker and fuller:

 1. Water the grass deeply but infrequently